 2002 - Mladic goes underground when the Serbian Government agrees to cooperate fully with the International Criminal Tribunal.
 His support base shrinks to a number of highly trusted colleagues.
 He hides in flats and houses in and around Belgrade and is funded in part by a US$520 a month pension paid to his family by the army.
 Payment of the pension is later frozen.

-Both Karadzic and Mladic have a price on their head, with the US Government offering a $5 million reward for information leading to their arrest or conviction.
+Both Karadzic and Mladic have a price on their head, with the US Government offering a US$5 million reward for information leading to their arrest or conviction.

 "By seeking to eliminate a part of the Bosnian Muslims, the Bosnian Serb forces committed genocide.
 They targeted for extinction the 40,000 Bosnian Muslims living in Srebrenica ...
 They stripped all the male Muslim prisoners, military and civilian, elderly and young, of their personal belongings and identification, and deliberately and methodically killed them solely on the basis of their identity. ...